Roath: Festivals and events

 Starting in 2009, the Made in Roath arts festival took place each October.
 The event showcased art, music, performance and literature in a variety of venues including peoples' homes.
 The tenth festival took place in 2018.
 Made in Roath now exists as a community arts organisation that arranges exhibitions and residencies.

 Between 2013 and 2016, local organisers Wayne Courtney and Nathan Wyburn hosted the 'Roath Bake Off' festival in St Andrews United Reformed Church, Roath.
 In December 2018, they announced that the event would be revived for 2019 as part of the campaign to raise funds for the church it was held in.

+Art and culture

+Roath has been described as having a "reputation as one of Cardiff’s most important cultural hubs and gallery districts" with a variety of established art galleries, as well as the 'Made in Roath' arts festival.
+The Albany Gallery on Albany Road has been running since 1965.
+In 2023 a new contemporary art gallery, Celf, opened near Wellfield Road.

+A regular Roath Gallery Weekend was launched in May 2024, involving Celf Gallery, Albany Gallery, Cardiff M.A.D.E, Makers Gallery, TEN and G39.